YAS-SIIN/YAS-SIIN/README.md

 - 👋 Hi, I’m Yasin

 Software engineer with about 10 years of experience in coding, testing, improving, and establishing systems.
 I have successfully contributed to enterprise and large projects.
-I am skilled in C#, .Net, Entity Framework, SQL Server, React, TypeScript, Angular, Java, and various tools and technologies for developing and deploying big project solutions.
+I am skilled in C#, .Net, Entity Framework, SQL Server, SharePoint, React, TypeScript, Angular, Java, and various tools and technologies for developing and deploying big project solutions.
 I'm interested in creating scalable architecture for enterprise solutions.

 📫 How to reach me yasinasadnezhad.it@engineer.com